Cybersecurity Information for Students

 • Learn more about Job Offer Scams in which someone contacts you, usually by email, and invites you to apply for or start a job.

-• Learn about Avoiding Phishing Emails and visit The Phish Bowl to see the latest phishing messages received by UCSC students, staff, and faculty before you interact with unexpected, urgent, or too good to be true emails.
+• Learn about Avoiding Phishing Emails and visit The Phish Bowl to see the latest phishing messages received by UC Santa Cruz students, staff, and faculty before you interact with unexpected, urgent, or too good to be true emails.

 • See Beware of Scams for more information about protecting yourself from scams.